betterscientificsoftware/bssw.io/Site/Categories/Development.md

 --->

 - **Development tools:**
-Tools that support different aspects of software development, such as editors, integrated development environments, performance measurement and analysis toolsa, memory checkers, and debuggers.
+Tools that support different aspects of software development, such as editors, integrated development environments, performance measurement and analysis tools, memory checkers, and debuggers.

 <!---
     - [What Are CSE Development Tools?](Topics/WhatAreCseDevptTools.md)